Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-apps/thunderbird.rst

             :width: 60%
             :alt: thunderbird add new contact book

-      - Enter username and location wich you can find in Nextcloud > Properties tab on start9 server.
-You can choose .local or Tor connection.
-Paste it and click "Continue".
+      - Enter username and location which you can find under Nextcloud > Properties on your start9 server.
+You can choose a local or remote connection.
+Click "Continue".

         .. figure:: /_static/images/nextcloud/nextcloud-properties.png
             :width: 60%